This event will not be held in-person in 2020. Learn more about the Wisconsin FBLA Fall Leadership Experience.

-New this year is a new format with a 4th breakout session giving your members connections with a Wisconsin FBLA partner while maintaining a high energy experience for your members throughout the day.
+New in 2019 is a new format with a 4th breakout session giving your members connections with a Wisconsin FBLA partner while maintaining a high energy experience for your members throughout the day.
 Check out our official programs for each location: Madison (Crowne Plaza Hotel), De Pere (St. Norbert College), Menomonie (UW-Stout).
 Directions and parking information has been updated for all locations.

 What are the Fall Leadership Labs?

 Wisconsin FBLA's Fall Leadership labs are a fun and affordable event featuring special presentations and workshops that focus on leadership skills to get your chapter pumped and ready for the new year!
 If you are interested in getting more involved with FBLA then please join us!

 FBLA Membership is recommended, but not required to attend the labs.

 Why you should go

 Connect with other FBLA members from your region -- High School and Middle Level students are encouraged to attend!